-Reconsideration is the process that allowing the provider opportunity to request that CEC and/or the council review the proposed adverse action for the purpose of determining whether any error or omission occurred in making the decision.
+Reconsideration is the process allowing the provider opportunity to request that CEC and/or the Council review the proposed adverse action for the purpose of determining whether any error or omission occurred in making the decision.

-A written request for reconsideration must be received in the council office within 30 calendar days following receipt of the notification letter.
-If a request for reconsideration is not received within this 30-day period, the council considers the provider to have waived all rights to reconsideration and subsequent appeal.
-The provider is encouraged to submit its written request to the council office by certified mail, with a return receipt requested.
+A written request for reconsideration must be received in the Council office within 30 calendar days following receipt of the notification letter.
+If a request for reconsideration is not received within this 30-day period, the Council considers the provider to have waived all rights to reconsideration and subsequent appeal.
+The provider is encouraged to submit its written request to the Council office by certified mail, with a return receipt requested.

 The request must include specific facts and reasons for which the provider contends the adverse action should not be taken, as well as an appropriate number of copies of substantiating materials.
 Council staff acknowledges in writing the receipt of all reconsideration materials.
-Following receipt by council staff, the materials are considered by CEC by conference call or at its next scheduled meeting.
+Following receipt by Council staff, the materials are considered by CEC by conference call or at its next scheduled meeting.
 Reconsideration related to withholding of approval or withdrawal of approval must be considered by CEC at its next meeting.

 Reconsideration of the adverse action is completed no later than the next scheduled CEC meeting following the original determination.
-The director of continuing education and the provider's chief administrative officer are notified of the CEC action.
+The director of continuing education and the chief administrative officer are notified of the CEC action.

-Based on a recommendation of CEC, a decision to sustain or rescind a proposed action to withhold or withdraw approval is considered by the council at its next scheduled meeting.
-A recommendation may be made by CEC and/or the council to assess the request for reconsideration by conducting an on-site evaluation of the provider.
+Based on a recommendation of CEC, a decision to sustain or rescind a proposed action to withhold or withdraw approval is considered by the Council at its next scheduled meeting.
+A recommendation may be made by CEC and/or the Council to assess the request for reconsideration by conducting an on-site evaluation of the provider.
 The on-site evaluation is designed to evaluate the particular issues or concerns related to the adverse action.
 When an on-site evaluation is conducted, action is deferred to the second scheduled meeting following the original determination of the adverse action.
-The director of continuing education and the provider's chief administrative officer are notified of the council's action.
+The director of continuing education and the chief administrative officer are notified of the Council's action.

-During the reconsideration process, a representative(s) of the provider under reconsideration may request in writing the opportunity to submit a statement to the council regarding the proposed adverse action.
-Any additional information that is to be brought to the attention of the council must be submitted to the council office prior to the meeting.
-The provider must submit an appropriate number of copies of all written materials.
+During the reconsideration process, a representative(s) of the provider under reconsideration may request in writing the opportunity to submit a statement to the Council regarding the proposed adverse action.
+Any additional information that is to be brought to the attention of the Council must be submitted to the Council office prior to the meeting.